Shaistha-25/Shaistha-25/README.md

 # 💫 About Me:
 Code.
 Create.
 Analyze.
-Repeat. 🚀  <br><br>I’m an MCA graduate and Web Developer with 2+ years of experience building responsive, SEO-friendly websites using WordPress, PHP, and MySQL.  <br><br>I’m now exploring Data Science, working with Python, SQL, Excel, and Tableau to turn raw data into meaningful insights.
+Repeat. 🚀  <br><br>I’m an MCA graduate and Web Developer with 2+ years of hands on experience building responsive, SEO-friendly websites using WordPress, PHP, and MySQL.  <br><br>I’m now exploring Data Science, working with Python, SQL, Excel, and Tableau to turn raw data into meaningful insights.
 With a strong foundation in development and databases, I enjoy solving problems at the intersection of code, data, and business.  <br><br>Currently building projects, learning every day, and growing into a data-driven professional.<br>

 ## 🌐 Socials: